Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

-To clarify the competition between the time reward and the actuation penalty, figure~\ref{fig:reward_components} decomposes the averaged reward at $Ra = 10^{9}$ into two unnormalised cumulative contributions, namely the time-reward term $\sum R V_{\mathrm{eff}}^*$ and the penalty term $\sum Q \|\bm{a}_{\mathrm{propel}}^*\|$.
-In figure~\ref{fig:reward_components}$(a)$, when $R/Q \lesssim 10$, the penalty term dominates, consistent with the near-zero success rate observed in figure~\ref{fig:reward_ratio}$(b)$.
-Thus, a small $R/Q$ penalises propulsion strongly, discourages energetically costly actions, and can hinder the exploitation of transport pathways in convective flows.
-As $R/Q$ increases to $\mathcal{O}(10)$--$\mathcal{O}(100)$, the term $\sum R V_{\mathrm{eff}}^*$ grows rapidly, whereas $\sum Q \|\bm{a}_{\mathrm{propel}}^*\|$ remains nearly constant.
-The improvement in success therefore arises mainly from an increase in time reward rather than from a reduction in penalty.
-Figure~\ref{fig:reward_components}$(b)$ further shows the relative variation of the total reward, $\sigma(\sum r_t) / \langle \sum r_t \rangle$.
-The variation of $\sum R V_{\mathrm{eff}}^*$ is large at small $R/Q$ but drops sharply once $R/Q$ exceeds $\mathcal{O}(10)$, whereas the variation of $\sum Q \|\bm{a}_{\mathrm{propel}}^*\|$ remains small and depends only weakly on $R/Q$.
-These trends indicate that higher success rates are associated with more stable policies, because large reward variability reflects a highly stochastic policy that often fails to complete the task.
-In short, this multi-objective optimisation problem exhibits a critical weighting $(R/Q)_c$ above which training yields reliably successful policies.
-This threshold marks the point at which optimising time efficiency begins to outweigh minimising energy expenditure.
+To clarify the competition between the time reward and the actuation penalty, figure~\ref{fig:reward_components} decomposes the averaged reward at \(Ra=10^{9}\) into two unnormalised cumulative contributions, namely the time-reward term \(\sum R V_{\mathrm{eff}}^*\) and the actuation-penalty magnitude \(\sum Q \|\bm{a}_{\mathrm{propel}}^*\|\).
+In figure~\ref{fig:reward_components}(\textit{a}), when \(R/Q \lesssim 10\), the penalty contribution dominates, consistent with the near-zero success rate observed in figure~\ref{fig:reward_ratio}(\textit{b}).
+Thus, a small \(R/Q\) penalises propulsion, discourages energetically costly actions and can hinder the exploitation of transport pathways in convective flows.
+As \(R/Q\) increases to \(\mathcal{O}(10)\)--\(\mathcal{O}(100)\), the term \(\sum R V_{\mathrm{eff}}^*\) grows rapidly, whereas \(\sum Q \|\bm{a}_{\mathrm{propel}}^*\|\) remains nearly constant.
+The improvement in success therefore arises mainly from an increase in the time-reward contribution rather than from a reduction in the actuation penalty.
+Figure~\ref{fig:reward_components}(\textit{b}) further shows the relative variation of the total reward, \(\sigma(\sum r_t) / \langle \sum r_t \rangle\).
+The variation of \(\sum R V_{\mathrm{eff}}^*\) is large at small \(R/Q\) but drops sharply once \(R/Q\) exceeds \(\mathcal{O}(10)\), whereas the variation of \(\sum Q \|\bm{a}_{\mathrm{propel}}^*\|\) remains small and depends only weakly on \(R/Q\).
+These trends suggest that higher success rates are associated with more stable policies, because large reward variability reflects a highly stochastic policy that often fails to complete the task.
+Overall, this multi-objective optimisation problem exhibits a threshold weighting \((R/Q)_c\) above which training yields consistently successful policies.
+This threshold marks the point at which optimising forward progress begins to outweigh minimising actuation expenditure.
 Beyond it, the policy stabilises and both reward components vary only weakly.
-Accordingly, in the tests we fix $R/Q$ at a sufficiently large value, namely $R/Q = 5000$.
+Accordingly, in the primary tests we use a sufficiently large value, namely \(R/Q=5000\).